canalplus/rx-player/doc/terms.md

         TV Show               Italian Film        American Blockbuster
 ```

-Each of these Periods will be linked to different audio, video and text tracks.
+Each of these Periods will be linked to different audio, video and text tracks,
+themselves linked to different qualities.

 <a name="representation"></a>